ian-turner/proto-quipper-fork/README.md

 1. Set the environment variable DPQ to the dpq project directory.
 E.g. add `export DPQ=<path-to-dpq-directory>` to your `.bashrc` file.

 2. Install via stack: `stack install`.
 Please see [here](https://docs.haskellstack.org/en/stable/README/#how-to-install) for instructions on installing stack.
+For Apple M1 user, you may want to check FAQ (4).

 3. Once 2 is done, you should have three executables, i.e., `dpq`,  `dpqi` and `qserver` somewhere in your computer.
 Add `<path-to-dpqi>, <path-to-dpq>, <path-to-qserver>` to your `PATH` variable.